What’s Wrong With Media Sales and Right About Selling the New Gap

 How does it work?

-We have already established that, in order to sell an advertising/sponsorship solution, we must uncover, understand and address the challenges faced by our prospects in attempting to sell THEIR products and services.
+We have already established that, in order to sell an advertising/marketing/sponsorship/lead-gen solution, we must uncover, understand and address the challenges faced by our prospects in attempting to sell their products and services.

 If you can identify the needs of your prospect’s customers (and potential customers), and communicate those needs (and the challenges faced in meeting those needs) to your prospect, then you are adding real, unique and extremely compelling value to the (sales) equation.

-Well, who is your prospect’s customer in relation to what it is we do in B2B media and event production?
+Well, who is your prospect’s customer in relation to what it is we do in media, marketing and event production?

-Your prospect’s customer is your publication or website’s readership, they are your event’s speakers and delegates.
+Your prospect’s customer is your publication or website’s readership, they are your event’s speakers and delegates, they are the target of your market research.

 Uncovering the New Gap

-Selling the New Gap is sublime in that, when you identify the disparity that exists between your prospect’s need to sell product, and his customer’s challenge in finding an appropriate solution, and communicate your understanding of the dilemma faced by both sides, then you are perfectly positioned to bridge this “gap” with your solution and bring powerful value to both parties. of questions?
+Selling the New Gap is sublime in that, when you identify the disparity that exists between your prospect’s need to sell product, and his customer’s challenge in finding an appropriate solution, and communicate your understanding of the dilemma faced by both sides, you have exposed are far larger opening than the one which exists in getting your customer from point a to point b and in doing so perfectly positioned to bridge this new “gap” with your solution, bringing powerful value to both parties.

 Cultivating a Dialogue